myapos/maxCSS/README.md

 # maxCSS

 MaxCSS is a simple plugin for Wordpress CMS.
-It's purpose is to add a maximize CSS icon to extra css option in customizing section.
+It's purpose is to extend extra css option in the customize theme interface adding a maximize CSS icon.

 ## Basic usage